COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
-But, we know you also work hard and want you to receive the grade you?ve earned.
+But, we know you also work hard and want you to receive the grade you've earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.
 If you think there is a mistake in your grade, post to Piazza within 72 hours of your receipt of the grade.
 This post should include evidence of why you think your answer was correct (i.e. a specific reference to something said in lecture) and should point to the specific part of the assignment, reading quiz, or exam in question.
-Submit this post as a Question on Piazza, address it to ?Instructors,? and select the tag ?regrades.?
+Submit this post as a Question on Piazza, address it to 'Instructors', and select the tag 'regrades'.

 ### Lecture Attendance